 La Cruz de Jaibalito

-A very unique hike in between San Marcos and Santa Cruz is the La Cruz de Jaibalito hike.
+A very unique hike between San Marcos and Santa Cruz is the La Cruz de Jaibalito hike.
 The trail can be hard to find sometimes so I suggest looking at Alltrails.

-This hike has a great view of the town Jaibalito along with the lake.
+This hike has a great view of the town of Jaibalito along with the lake.
 A good point of reference to being at the right spot is a cross overlooking the town.

 Mirador de Cerro Tzankujil